-Select the required interface option from the list and click Ok.
+Select the required interface from the list and click OK.

-Different hardware interfaces may have different setup options for adjusting DMX refresh rate or enabling DMX in - see Configuring DMX hardware options 3.
+Different hardware interfaces may have different setup options for adjusting DMX refresh rate or enabling DMX in - see Setting Transmitter Hardware Options 39.

-Note that if an already configured hardware type or one of the options are changed LightJockey will may to restart in order to re-initialize the hardware.
+Note that if the hardware type or options are changed LightJockey will need to restart in order to reinitialize correctly.